 Ossett is about 10 miles south of Leeds.
 Here, clothiers were building their empires and the desire for machinery was on the increase.
 The Archer family became designers and makers of textile machines as George began to cash in on this revolution.
 But, at the turn of the century, many other textile machine makers were springing up, also determined to benefit from the demand for new machines and, by 1802, George's business was not doing well.
 Maybe he wasn't a very good designer of machines…was competition too fierce?…or was it that he just wasn't a very good businessman?

-Early in 1802, a man named Henry Dobson, returning from his home in France, visited his sister Elizabeth Archer and his new brother-in law, George Archer, in Ossett, and things went from bad to worse for George.
+It was when Elizabeth's brother, Henry Dobson visited Ossett from his home in France, that George became embroiled in the court case below.
+Early in 1802, Henry Dobson visited his sister Elizabeth Archer and his new brother-in law, George Archer, in Ossett, and things went from bad to worse for George.

 An index to records held in York Reference library of prisoners brought to trial at York Assizes 1785—1851